SBC Expense

 Income statement impact

-Every dollar of SBC eliminated by Carver Edison flows directly to net income.
-No operational changes, no headcount cuts, no changes to what employees receive.
+Every dollar of SBC eliminated by Carver Edison is designed to flow directly to net income.
+Operations remain the same, headcount remains intact, and employees receive exactly what they received before.

 | Metric | Before | After Carver Edison |